JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

 Every year, a question that arises in the mind of medical aspirants preparing for the NEET UG exam is, will the NEET syllabus be reduced.
-The NMC finalises and releases the official syllabus and has already reduced the NTA NEET syllabus from 97 chapters to 79 chapters in the past few years.
-This reduction of syllabus is expected to be continued and there are chances that the syllabus of NEET 2026 might be reduced.
+The NMC has released the official syllabus of NEET 2026 on December 23, 2025.
+As per the NMC's NEET syllabus 2026, there is no change in the syllabus.
+The NEET 2026 syllabus is exactly the same as that of NEET 2025 syllabus.
+Earlier, the NTA NEET syllabus was reduced from 97 chapters to 79 chapters in the past few years.

 This Story also Contains

 Students who are wondering, “Will NEET 2026 syllabus be reduced” must know that the NMC finalises the NEET UG syllabus every year.
 The NEET 2026 syllabus by NTA will be released only after NMC finalises it, and is expected to be reduced as NMC has already signalled to focus more on core concepts over the vast syllabus.
-As per various sources, the NEET syllabus for 2026 may see a reduction of 5 to 7%, with more focus on core concepts of Physics, Chemistry, and Biology.
 Read the full article to know comprehensively about whether the NEET syllabus 2026 will be reduced or not.

-In recent years, the NEET syllabus has been reduced a bit and it is expected that NMC will stick to its policy of refining the syllabus for NEET 2026 by reducing it.
-The National Medical Commission (NMC) and the National Testing Agency (NTA) have already reduced the syllabus from 97 chapters to 79 chapters in the past few years.
+In recent years, the NEET syllabus has been reduced a bit and it was expected that NMC will stick to its policy of refining the syllabus for NEET 2026 by reducing it.
+However, as per the latest update the NMC has released the NEET 2026 syllabus with no changes in it.
+The syllabus is exactly same as the last year's syllabus.

-The chances of the NEET 2026 syllabus being reduced are high.
+No!
+The NEET 2026 syllabus is not reduced.
+The NMC has released the final syllabus of NEET 2026 and there are no changes.
 The syllabus of NEET UG exam is generally prepared on the basis of NCERT syllabus of classes 11 and 12.
 In the academic year 2024-25, the NCERT syllabus was revised.
 Several chapters and topics were removed from the NCERT syllabus like the entire 'Hydrogen' and 's-Block Elements' chapters in Class 11 Chemistry.
 Considering this reduction in the NCERT syllabus and NMC’s focusing more on conceptual learning, it is very likely that the NEET UG syllabus 2026 will be reduced.

 Subject | Class | Deleted chapters/Topics | Details |